dustinpfister/blog_posts/_posts/threejs-examples-count-down.md

 ## 1 - R1 of count-down.js and demos, Removed dae loader and using Scene objects for source mesh objects

 One major change with this revision of count-down.js is the removal of the DAE loader abstraction in favor of the use of another abstraction that works better, or just directly working with the DAE loader alone.
-In this demo I am using the former when is an abstraction from my [dae helper module that I made for my blog post on the DAE loader alone](/2021/04/30/threejs-dae-collada-loader/).
 Another major change was to start using Scene objects in place of plain old javaScript objects when it comes to giving a set of objects to use for the numbers.
-This allows for me to make use of object3d class methods like that of the get object by name method as a way to get only the objects that are needed in the given source object.
+This allows for me to make use of object3d class methods like that of the [get object by name method](/2021/05/12/threejs-object3d-get-by-name/) as a way to get only the objects that are needed in the given source object.

 There is a lot more that I also wanted to change of course but for now I will be just chalking all of that up for the next revision of this module that may very well happen if I do continue to use this module in actual projects.
 So in this section I will be just quikly going over the state of R1 of count-down.js, and just two demos.